-- "Trans' Lead TOPEX": starting in 2022, this professional development program, offered in partnership with the Executive Education department of the HEC Paris

-Business School is designed for Top Executives.
-It is - Business School, is designed for Top Executives.
-It is structured around four key aspects: Strategy, Customers, Leadership and Group Culture; - "Trans'Lead Top Managers": an international program for top managers identified during People Reviews that develops their leadership skills and knowledge of the Group; - "Trans'Lead Frontline Manager": a training program developed to reinforce the core skills required by all frontline managers to perform their duties.
+- "Trans'Lead TOPEX": starting in 2022, this professional development program, offered in partnership with the Executive Education department of the HEC Paris Business School, is designed for Top Executives.
+It is structured around four key aspects: Strategy, Customers, ⁄4 L(()) Leadership and Group Culture; - "Trans'Lead Top Managers": an international program for top managers identified during People Reviews that develops their leadership skills and knowledge of the Group: - "Trans'Lead Frontline Manager": a training program developed to reinforce the core skills required by all frontline managers to perform their duties.